gems-cyberlang/cyberlang-learning/data-collection/README.md

-  --verbose, -v         will print all logging to screen --silent              will log only errors --overwrite, -o       if exsting files should be overwritten --recover, -r         if we should recover from a existing file --praw-log {info,debug,warn,error}, -p {info,debug,warn,error}
+  --verbose, -v         will print all logging to screen --silent              will log only errors --overwrite, -o       if exsting files should be overwritten --prev-file PREV_FILE
+                        Get number of hits and misses from this file instead of looking at previous runs --praw-log {info,debug,warn,error}, -P {info,debug,warn,error}
-                        Log level for PRAW output --terminal            Run only in the terminal, instead of showing the web dashboard
+                        Log level for PRAW output --port PORT, -p PORT  Port for the server to listen on
 ```

 ## Running the web dashboard